 Nottingham is a decidedly white-collar town, with fully 86.63% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Nottingham is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Nottingham who work in office and administrative support (13.39%), sales jobs (11.48%), and management occupations (11.02%).

 Also of interest is that Nottingham has more people living here who work in computers and math than 95% of the places in the US.

 Nottingham is a very ethnically-diverse town.
 The people who call Nottingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nottingham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Nottingham include Irish, Italian, Polish, and English.
+Important ancestries of people in Nottingham include German, Irish, Italian, English, and Polish.

 The most common language spoken in Nottingham is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Polish and Tagalog.